Surrey pharmacist Jay Amin

 You can talk to the pharmacist or pharmacy technician in your local pharmacy.
 Most people live within easy reach of one, and with many now offering longer open hours, it's easier to get the help and advice you need, without having to book an appointment.

-What help and services do pharmacies provide?
+What other help and services do pharmacies provide?

 Community pharmacies provide a range of services and help ranging from: